-It’s not going to be any surprise to any regular readers of our websites that I’m a fan of Pinterest, but what may surprise most people is that even though we are mainly blogs, we have a Pinterest strategy to promote the brand that is our blog.
+It’s not going to be any surprise to any regular readers of our websites that I’m a fan of Pinterest, but what may surprise most people is that even though we are mainly blogs and not really selling specific products, we have a Pinterest strategy to promote the brand that is our blog.
 We are here to prove that even if you are “just” an individual pinner or a blog, that it’s important to use Pinterest to curate the image that you project to the world, which is, in short, your brand.

 Today, we’re going to talk about the strategies we employ in building and promoting our Refined Side brand on Pinterest and how you can use them to build, expand and improve your Pinterest presence.